guthega/confluent-docker/README.md

 ### Configure Your hosts File

-If you'd like to connect to the Kafka service from an application running on your local machine, you'll need to make a minor modification to your `hosts` file:
+If you'd like to connect to the Kafka and/or Zookeeper service from an application running on your local machine, you'll need to make a minor modification to your `hosts` file:

 ```
 ...
-127.0.0.1	localhost kafka
+127.0.0.1	localhost kafka zookeeper
 ...
 ```